 FOUNDATIONAL EXPANDED Limited Partnership Agreement (LPA) & Side Letters Sets out the rules that define how the limited partnership is operated, how it protects its partners, prevents disputes, defines roles, establishes guidelines, authorizes actions and sets restrictions.
 Requirements specific to certain LPs can be set out in Side Letters LPA may include additional rules governing the partnership, as new investors come in.
 Typically including reputation, valuations, compliance, auditing, scrip counts, reporting, longer draw-down periods, governance committees, books and records Investment Management Agreement (IMA) Where the management company is a distinct legal entity from the GP, the IMA sets out the terms and conditions between the GP and the manco and ensures that all parties involved are working together in a way that protects their best interests.
-Where the GP and manco are the same, the GP's investment activities are guided by the LPA, which contains the Investment Policy and Process Manual IMA may include additional terms & conditions, including fee adjustments, additional reporting and more provisions in LP side letters General Partner Agreement Sets out the roles, responsibilities and commitments of General Partners (GPs) and how they share profits and losses Only where new partners are admitted, bringing specific amendments to the GPA, or where new LPs request specific additional measures, such as arrangements relating to former members Fund Administration Agreement If fund administration is outsourced this agreement sets out the terms and conditions of services provided by the Fund Administrator No change
+Where the GP and manco are the same, the GP's investment activities are guided by the LPA, which contains the Investment Policy and Process Manual IMA may include additional terms & conditions, including fee adjustments, additional reporting and more provisions in LP side letters General Partner Agreement Sets out the roles, responsibilities and commitments of General Partners (GPs) and how they share profits and losses Only where new partners are admitted, bringing specific amendments to the GPA, or where new LPs request specific additional measures, such as arrangements relating to former members Fund Administration Agreement If fund administration is outsourced this agreement sets out the terms and conditions of services provided by the Fund Administrator No change resources?

 Limited Partnership p Agreement (LPA) & Side Letters PURPOSE To set out the rules that define how the limited partnership is operated, its investment strategy, how it protects its partners, prevents disputes, defines roles, establishes guidelines, authorizes actions and sets restrictions.
 Side Letters are additional to the LPA and not all LPs will have them.
 They are common with DFIs to capture specific requirements that may not be a priority fo other investors e.g. reporting.
-WHY THIS MATTERS ch a GP is entrusted with LP funds.
-It is the central document which describes how contribute and how they will interact.
-The detail matters as it defines how ually last over 10 years.
+WHY THIS MATTERS The agreement describes the terms under which a GP is entrusted with LP funds.
+It is the central document which describes how the relationship will work, what the parties will contribute and how they will interact.
+The detail matters as it defines how things will work in a relationship which will usually last over 10 years.
 It is principally the concern of LPs and GPs.
-Does your LPA contain the key elements suitable for your stage?
-FOUNDATIONAL Checklist () EXPANDED Checklist () How do you know your LPA is achieving its purpose?
-The LPA sets up the partnership in a way that provides you a clear investment strategy, resources to secure the skills you need, agile decision making, efficient operations and investee support, which allows you to make the best investment decisions possible, and a pragmatic approach to understanding and managing risk.
-The investors allow you to perform your fund management role and delegate adequate authority for decision making, as agreed in the LPA.
-The special requirements of LPs are adequately reflected in Side Letters and rights & obligations of new partners are covered in Deeds of Adherence How do you know your LPA is manageable, given your level of resources?
-You have reviewed all the LPA clauses and none of them place unreasonable or unaffordable burden on your company.
+Does your LPA contain the key elements suitable for your stage ?
+FOUNDATIONAL EXPANDED Checklist (Annex 1) Checklist (Annex 1) How do you know your LPA is achieving its purpose?
+The LPA sets up the partnership in a way that provides you a clear investment strategy, resources to secure the skills you need, agi decision making, efficient operations and investee support, which allows you to make the best investment decisions possible, ar a pragmatic approach to understanding and managing risk.
+The investors allow you to perform your fund management role ar delegate adequate authority for decision making, as agreed in the LPA.
+The special requirements of LPs are adequately reflected Side Letters and rights & obligations of new partners are covered in Deeds of Adherence How do you know your LPA is manageable, given your level of You have reviewed all the LPA clauses and none of them place unreasonable or unaffordable burden on your company.
 You have sufficient resources to deliver all reporting requirements listed in the LPA.